-Roots and leaves of healthy plants host taxonomically structured bacterial assemblies, and members of these communities contribute to plant growth and health.
+Healthy plants host in their above and belowground organs taxonomically structured bacterial assemblies, and members of these communities contribute to plant growth and health.
 We established Arabidopsis leaf- and root-derived microbiota culture collections representing the majority of bacterial species that are reproducibly detectable by culture-independent community profiling.

-Here we provide access to the library of sequenced genomes from the At-SPHERE culture collections and information about the almost 8,000 bacterial isolates from Arabidopsis leaves and roots.
+Here we provide access to the library of sequenced genomes from the At-SPHERE culture collections from Arabidopsis leaves and roots.

-If you use the data available in this website, please, include the following citation:
+If you use the data available in this website, please, include the following citation(s):

 Bai, Y.*, Müller, D. B.*, Srinivas, G.*, Garrido-Oter, R.*, Potthoff, E., Rott, M., Dombrowski, N., Münch, P. C., Spaepen, S., Remus-Emsermann, M., Hüttel, B., McHardy, A. C., Vorholt, J. A., and Schulze-Lefert, P. Functional overlap of the Arabidopsis leaf and root microbiota.
 Nature, 2015.

 Wippel, K.*, Tao, K.*, Niu, Y., Zgadzaj, R., Guan, R., Dahms, E., Zhang, P., Jensen, D. B., Logemann, E., Radutoiu, S., Schulze-Lefert, P.+, Garrido-Oter, R.+.
 Host preference and invasiveness of commensals in the Lotus and Arabidopsis root microbiota. bioRxiv, 2021.

 Questions regarding the culture collection database can be directed to Ruben Garrido-Oter.